dr0p/railstutorial/README.md

 # Railstutorial

-Container of all chapter from [railstutorial](http://http://ruby.railstutorial.org/)
+Container of all chapters from the [railstutorial](http://http://ruby.railstutorial.org/)